American Indian boarding schools in Wisconsin: Tomah Indian Industrial School

 The Tomah Indian Industrial School, which opened in 1893, was an off-reservation, government boarding school in Wisconsin located along a main railroad that connected Chicago, Milwaukee and St. Paul.
-It provided education for children from the Ho-Chunk Nation of Wisconsin, who were referred to at the time as the “Winnebago" by white settlers.
+It provided education for children from the Ho-Chunk Nation of Wisconsin, who were referred to at the time as the "Winnebago" by white settlers.
 The boarding school was the vision of white policy makers and administrators.
 As the first school of its kind to exist in Wisconsin, it was esteemed for its literary education and religious influences.
 Most students were members of the Ho-Chunk Nation, but the school also served Ojibwe, Oneida and Menominee students from reservations in Wisconsin.
+A 2024 report from the Department of the Interior stated that they had identified at least one child who died during their time as a student.

 Characteristics of the school

 Guidelines for how the school was to be run were largely based on Euro-American culture and aimed at "Americanizing" the students.
 These guidelines were followed by giving the students English names and teaching them English and cultural practices, having them attend church regularly, and teaching them Christian values.
 The Tomah Indian Industrial School also incorporated manual labor as part of industrial learning.
 More advanced students were placed on nearby farms to perform manual labor while living with families with whom they could improve their English.
 Subjects that were offered in the school included religious practices, social life, music, athletics, and military training.
 Classes went through 8th grade and excluded kindergarten.
 At this time, there were few public high schools in the United States.
 Most students taking class above the eighth grade level were in private seminaries or academies.
 Schoolwork was set along the limits required by the Commission of Indian Affairs.